kensanata/spellcasters/Gerdana.md

 physical and none of the mental abilities of your new shape: basically you get the new looks, the movement, the AC and the natural attacks.
 If your new shape can fly, so can you.
 If it can breath under water, so can you.
 If your new shape can't speak, you cannot cast spells.
-But if the creature you changed into can breathe fire, you still cannot.
-You don't get any magical abilities with the new shape.
-As a dragon, for example, your stats change to AC 0 1d8/1d8/3d10 MV 24 (flying).
+If the creature you changed into can breathe fire, you still cannot: You don't get any magical abilities with the new shape.
+If you change into a monster, it may not have more HD than you have levels.
+If you are a level 9 caster and turn into a dragon, for example, your stats change to the stats of a blue dragon: AC 0 1d8/1d8/3d10 MV 24 (flying).
+You keep your hit points and to-hit scores since your class doesn't change.
+You return to your natural shape when you loose consciousness.

 **Lunar Sailing** (5) summons a moon caravel.
 It appears within 10min and carries up to 20 people.
 The moon caravel can sail through shallow